Akash20x/Tech-Store/README.md

 # Tech Store

-Ecommerce app built by using ReactJS & CommerceJS.
+Ecommerce app built by using ReactJS with CommerceJS backend.

 ## Demo Link